-If youve been accessing American Netflix from outside the UK, you will most likely have been using a virtual private network (VPN) in order to make the Netflix servers mistakenly believe you are accessing from inside the country.
-Its not the biggest crime anyone committed online, but its technically a tiny bit dodgy.
-Hola is one such VPN service and is a popular choice for people outside the U.S who want to watch American content.
-It also works the other way round with people from outside the U.K who want to access BBC iPlayer content.
+Suppose you've been accessing American Netflix from outside the UK.
+In that case, you will most likely have been using a virtual private network (VPN) to make the Netflix servers mistakenly believe you are accessing from inside the country.
+Its not the biggest crime anyone committed online, but its technically a bit dodgy.
+Hola is one such VPN service and is a popular choice for people outside the U.S. who want to watch American content.
+It also works the other way around with people outside the U.K. who want to access BBC iPlayer content.

 Hang on, that sounds fair enough.
 Whats the problem?

 The problem is that Hola appears to have been flogging surplus bandwidth (yours and Hanks idle computers) to a third party called Luminati.
 Unlike Hola, Luminati is more than a tiny bit dodgy.
-Using your computer (and poor old Hanks) computer as an exit node, theyve been carrying out botnet attacks across the Internet.
+Using your computer (and poor old Hanks) as an exit node, theyve been carrying out botnet attacks across the Internet.

 Whats a botnet attack?

 Most providers offer a free tier but do not rely on P2P structures to route traffic.
-You might be absolutely bombarded with adverts, but at least you'll be safe.
-If youre not keen on the free option anymore, youre looking at around £30 a year to use a VPN.
-If you like the idea of sharing your spare bandwidth for good rather than evil, check out BOINIC from Berkley University in America.
-By signing up to this project, you dont get American Netflix but you do get to provide spare CPU cycles from your machine to help researchers find cures for diseases, study climate change and generally do good work.
+You might be bombarded with adverts, but at least you'll be safe.
+If you're no longer keen on the free option, you're looking at around £30 a year to use a VPN.
+If you like sharing your spare bandwidth for good rather than evil, check out BOINIC from Berkley University in America.
+By signing up for this project, you dont get American Netflix, but you do get to provide spare CPU cycles from your machine to help researchers find cures for diseases, study climate change and generally do good work.